 You may volunteer in almost every area of the Zoo.
 The area you choose depends on your personal interest and available time.
 The Zoo offers volunteer opportunities in the areas of animal care (no hands-on contact), education, horticulture and special events.

 What do you need to become a volunteer?

 An interest in animals and people, a considerate disposition and a willingness to share and grow are some of the desirable qualities for Zoo volunteers.
 There are volunteer opportunities for anyone age 13 and above.
 All volunteers must have a current Tuberculin skin test.
-An annual background check will be conducted on all adult volunteers.
 There is also a special youth program for those 13–18 years of age.

 How do volunteers begin?